williampettit/spotify-mix-optimizer/README.md

-# mix-optimizer
+# spotify-mix-optimizer
-My tool will automatically compute an optimal DJ mix (transitions) for your Spotify playlist.
+My tool will automatically compute an optimal DJ mix (song transitions) for your Spotify playlist.

-Initially, I was only using least BPM differences and least musical key differences between songs, but now the tool also makes use of several other audio feature datapoints available through the Spotify track API, including:
+Initially, I was only using least BPM differences and least musical key differences between songs, but now my algorithm also makes use of several other audio feature datapoints available through the Spotify track API, including:
 - tempo (BPM)
 - key
 - danceability